 Pogaru Beats Yash's KGF Chapter 1!
-Becomes The Highest Viewed Kannada Teaser With 1 Crore Views
+Becomes The Highest-Viewed Kannada Teaser With 1 Crore Views

 To date, KGF Chapter 1's first teaser has received over six million views on YouTube.
 Although Yash's film holds the record for being the highest-grossing Kannada film, the record set by its teaser has been broken by Pogaru's dialogue trailer.

-Kurukshetra's On The 3rd Spot
+Kurukshetra At The Third Spot

-Meanwhile, the 3D mythological film Kurukshetra's trailer is on the third spot with a total of 4142604 views on YouTube.
+Meanwhile, the 3D mythological film Kurukshetra's trailer is at the third spot with a total of 41,42,604 views on YouTube.
 Kurukshetra's trailer was severely criticised by the viewers for showcasing average graphics.
-But the makers, however, re-worked on the visuals prior to is release, which served in their favor when the film hit theatres.
+But the makers, however, re-worked on the visuals prior to its release, which served in their favour when the film hit theatres.

 Pogaru's Release Date